genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 }
 ```

-Here we define that the standard response will be of type `TestData`.
-We also provide an example,
-and a description.
-We also define that if the status code is `406 Not Acceptable`, then there will
-be no body.
+The example above defines the standard response of type `TestData`.
+There is also an example and a description.
+We also define that if the status code is `406 Not Acceptable`, then there will be no body.
 Further, if the status code is `404 Not Found`, then the body will be a string.

-### Request Body
+### Request body

-As with responses, the request body schema will be generated automatically.
-However, this can be
+As with responses, the request body schema is generated automatically.
+However, this can also be customised.

-also be customised.
-Similarly, a description and example can be provided.
-Providing an example
-for a request body will be very useful for testing the endpoint in the OpenAPI UI.
-As the
-request is ready to go with the example data, which the user can modify to suit their needs.
+Similarly, you can provide a description and example.
+Providing an example for a request body is very useful for testing the endpoint in the OpenAPI UI.
+The request is ready to go with the example data, which the user can modify to suit their needs.

 ```kotlin {2-9}
 endpoint<TestData, String>(RequestType.GET, "test") {